 Use Case - Reducing Downtime in Difficult Field Applications

-Scalable, Configurable Approach to Predictive Maintenance
+Scalable, Configurable Approach to Condition-based monitoring (CBM)

 A large multi-national mining equipment manufacturing and service company determined that they needed to assure their customers that continuing processing operations for $1M US per day was a priority.